DsJamwal/DsJamwal.github.io/index.md

 ### Current Work That I'm doing
-I am currently writing a thesis on Deep learning topic, for My MSC in Machine Learning and Artificial Intelligence from LJMU.
+I am currently writing a thesis on Deep learning topic, for My MSc in Machine Learning and Artificial Intelligence from LJMU.